rvalsot/Python/docs/my_notes.md

 From the Udemy Course with the same name by: Tim Buchalka, available [here](https://www.udemy.com/python-the-complete-python-developer-course/learn/v4/overview)

-## Installation in Ubuntu:
+##  Installation

-Mostly, Linux distributions come with Python 3.5+ and Python 2.7+, to check it:
+Mostly, Linux distributions, Ubuntu and Fedora our concernts, come with Python 3.5+ and Python 2.7+, to check it:
 ``` shell
 $ python3 -V
 $ 3.5.2